Automattic/wp-calypso/packages/data-stores/src/auth/README.md

 ### `loadCookiesAfterLogin` config

-After login is complete (`loginFlowState === 'LOGGED_IN'`) the user will have a session on the server, but the client won't have the cookies for that session yet.
+After login is complete (`loginFlowState === 'LOGGED_IN'`) the user will have a session on the server, but the client won't have all the cookies for that session yet.
+In particular it won't have the cookies needed by `wpcom-proxy-request` to talk to `public-api.wordpress.com`.

 This could be fine under some circumstances.
 If, after a successful login, the browser navigates to another page then the cookies will be loaded as part of that page navigation.
 It would be a waste for the auth store to retrieve them.
 In this case use `loadCookiesAfterLogin = false`.